Travel is one of life’s great pleasures, but sometimes being a new face in a strange place can make travelers vulnerable to local scams.

 Hours later they wake up to find all of their items were stolen.

-In one of the most tragic cases, a young Indian citizen living in Buenos Aires was killed, apparently due to an overdose, after he was slipped a sedative during the course of the crime.
+In one of the most tragic cases, a young Indian citizen living in Buenos Aires was killed (link in Spanish) apparently due to an overdose, after he was slipped a sedative during the course of the crime.

 Usually victims are drugged with crushed up Clonazepam or Valium, which is put into their drink.

-Although NatGeo got busted scamming themselves — presenting scripted segments of their program ‘Scam City’ as real incidents — the TV show clip below gives insight into how the Buenos Aires ‘Black Widow’ scam works.
+Although NatGeo has been accused of presenting scripted segments of their program ‘Scam City‘ taking place in Buenos Aires.
+Nevertheless the TV show clip below gives insight into how the Buenos Aires ‘Black Widow’ scam works.

 How to avoid it: Don’t take people you don’t know well —especially professional sex workers or even a first date — back to your apartment or hotel.